ZviKnoll/-IPC---Incremental-Potential-Contact/Progress Report.md

 In this function, start the timer, call Optimizer.cpp::initX(), stop the timer, start again and then re-compute all the parameters.
 My code should be somehow there
 Add some debug lines to the code in purpose to ease the next time I dive into the code. (~4Hr.)

+## Week 19-25/02:
+Roy gave me model to simulate.
+He gave me .stl file.
+Occurs many probelm - the program know to deal with .msh/.ele/.obj/.seg/.pt so first move is to convert it from stl to obj.
+Both of the files, the source and the converted are in input directory.
+So, I ran it but i got a msg "Segmentation fault" - the error comes from IGL - Segmentation Function.
+Looking on example to check how to load Obj files.
+Temp conclusion: IPC simulation work in this pattern.
+Given some Object (Geometric) to set the area, simulate the mesh object when they have contact each other.
+I used vectary software to create mesh like the object Roy gave me.
+Unfortunately, just after I finish to copy the object I realized that this software know to export just to geometric object.
+In order to solve this, I downloaded gmsh program, I tried to use it but it really uncomfortable.
+I sent message to Roy to ask him which program I should use. (~3 hr)